WhatsApp/proxy/README.md

 *\*Make sure to update the path to your specific `docker-compose.yml` file in the service definition `docker_boot.service`*

+## Alternative Traefik proxy

+For a simpler and more versatile configuration using traefik, see [traefik/README.md](traefik/README.md)

 ## Kubernetes deployment

 If you would like to configure your proxy using Kubernetes, or run the Docker runtime through Kubernetes, please see our [Helm chart README](./charts/README.md)